breezertwo/strapi-plugin-drag-drop-content-types/README.md

 5. **Setup the plugin**
    - Go to `Settings` → `Drag Drop Content Type` → `Configuration`
    - (Optional) Add the _Rank Field Name_ used for sorting.
 Default field name is `rank`
-   - Create a `Number` field called `rank` (or your custom field name) and `Number format: integer` in the content types you want to be sortable
+   - Create a `Number` field called `rank` (or your custom field name) and `Number format: integer` in the content types you want to be sortable.
+Make the field optional & not localized.
 6. **Restart** your Strapi application

 7. **Access sorting** in via the Drag icon in the ListView